-Hermann Goring, Reichsminister of Aviation, issues a directive with the aim of destroying the RAF as a precursor to invasion.
+Hermann Goring, Reichsminister of Aviation, issues a directive with the aim of destroying the RAF as a precursor to the invasion of Britain.

-No. 808 Squadron equipped with Fairey Fulmar Mk Is is formed at Worthy Down and is the second FAA squadron to serve with Fighter Command.
+No. 808 Naval Air Squadron equipped with Fairey Fulmar Mk Is is formed at RNAS Worthy Down and is the second FAA squadron to serve with RAF Fighter Command.